ak-gupta/bayesian-target/docs/experiments/index.rst

 The plan is to leverage the experimental framework discussed by :footcite:t:`pargent` to analyze bayesian target encoding (BTE) and answer the following questions:

-- How does the effectiveness of BTE change with the number of categorical levels?

-  - Since it's hard to compare effectiveness of encoding approaches across different datasets, I will likely need to use synthetic data to answer this question.

 - **Marginal BTE**: Is there lift from a staged approach:

   #.
 Fit a submodel [*]_ that uses all non-categorical columns to predict the target.